Campus Gateway Deployment Guide

 Connecting to the Local Status Page

-Step 1: Plug in the computer to the Service Port (SP port).
-This will assign an IP address in the range 198.18.0.X.
+Step 1: Plug a computer into the Service Port (SP port).
+The computer will be assigned an IP address in the range 198.18.0.X.

-Note: Please refer to the Front View section for where to find the SP port.
+Refer to the Front View section of the hardware documentation for the location of the SP port.

 Step 2: Navigate to https://mcg.meraki.com or directly to https://198.18.0.1 and enter the credentials.